Workforce Development & Internships

 From Training to Career Launch

 The Workforce Development & Internships program is the capstone of the MLK Gandhi Empowerment Initiative.
-Participants who have built their skills through our Navigator and Warp Tech Training programs are placed in real professional environments where they gain hands-on experience, build their portfolios, and develop workplace competencies alongside mentors and industry professionals.
+Participants who have built their skills through our Navigator and Warp Training programs are placed in real professional environments where they gain hands-on experience, build their portfolios, and develop workplace competencies alongside mentors and industry professionals.

 0 Internship Duration